 - The common carrier failed to prevent an accident (for instance, not driving at the recommended speed).

-As for the common carrier, CEO of Durham School Services David Duke, said that the unfortunate accident left him speechless.
+As for the common carrier, CEO of Durham School Services David Duke said that the unfortunate accident left him speechless.

-Bus Safety Tips
+Anaheim Bus Safety Tips

+It is important for bus drivers to know that when passengers step onto familiar carrier territory, they are trusting the bus driver to transport them to their destination safely.
 When a parent allows their child to ride on a school bus, that parent is trusting that their son or daughter will reach their stop securely.

-The following tips are intended for bus drivers, passengers and pedestrians.
+The following tips are intended for bus drivers, passengers, and pedestrians.

 Keep an extra eye out when reversing

 When a bus driver reverses, he or she should proceed slowly.
-Children and pedestrians may not be in the bus driver’s lane of sight.
+Children and pedestrians may not be in the bus driver’s line of sight.
 It is strongly suggested that the individual operating the bus should look back before backing up.